closebox73/applying-theme/README.md

   This command is used to download data from the web,it also most distros already installed<br />
 - `Conky Manager`<br />
   if you want to use the GUI when installing the theme, please install [conky-manager2](https://github.com/zcot/conky-manager2)
+### Music Player
+- `Mpd`<br />
+  because of my limited data plan, I prefer to listen to songs offline,LOL
+- `Playerctl`<br />
+  For those who use online music players (such as spotify, youtube and others, even some offline ones can)<br />
+  In the future, I plan to use playerctl to get music player data that will be displayed in the theme

 ## :stop_sign: what to do before apply a theme :
-- syntax configuration of this theme for conky version 1.10.8 or newer  ( but i prefer to use 1.10.8 version )
+- syntax configuration of this theme for conky version 1.10.8 or newer
 - the default folder for all theme that i made is in `~/.config/conky`<br />
   if it doesn't exist please create one, some people use ~/.conky/ or maybe use their $home<br />
   if you do it can cause the theme to be broke,because everything is linked